Foundation-Devices/passport-firmware/README.md

 ## Licensing

-All licenses used in Pasport are [reuse](https://reuse.software/) friendly, and the license for each component is marked separately in the header files where appropriate or in a `.reuse/dep5` file otherwise.
+All licenses used in Passport are [reuse](https://reuse.software/) friendly, and the license for each component is marked separately in the header files where appropriate or in a `.reuse/dep5` file otherwise.
 See the `LICENSES` folder and the
 `ports/stm32/boards/Passport/LICENSES` folders for details on each license file.

 In summary, Passport makes use of the following licenses.